MicrosoftDocs/dynamics365smb-docs/financials/bi-how-create-analysis-views-reports.md

 ---
-title: How to: Create Analysis Views and Reports| Microsoft Docs
+title: 'How to: Create Analysis Views and Reports| Microsoft Docs'
 description: Describes how to create new analysis reports for sales, purchases, and inventory, and set up analysis templates.
 Using account schedules to analyze data.
 services: project-madeira